310elo/course-project-group-067/Phase 0/specification.md

 When a new User is created, default dishes will be read from a file and added to the User's Recipe Book.

-Users will be shown a list of existing users and will be given a prompt to type commands in.
-Signing in will automatically display recommended dishes for the user based on their preferences (if any) and they will be able to access all of the recipe book's functionality.
+When the program is launched, the user will be able to enter their username to sign in to the program.
+If no users exist in the user list stored in the program, a user will be automatically created.
+Users have the option to create a new account, sign out, and access various features of the Recipe Book once they are signed in through commands in a prompt.
+Below is a list of commands that the user can input to interact with the Recipe Book.

 Commands:

 * END exits the program
-* createAccount _USERNAME_ creates a new user and reads from dishinfo.txt to get a default list of dishes and ingredients
-* signIn _USERNAME_ signs into the user's Recipe Book.
 * signOut signs out the current user
-* createDish _DISHNAME_ allows the user to create their own dish
+* Create Dish allows the user to create their own dish
 * Search accesses the search functionality, where users can pick their search filters
-* addIng _INGREDIENTNAME_ allows the user to add their own ingredients
+* Create Ingredient allows the user to add their own ingredients
 * setPreferences displays a list of allergy and diet options that the user can choose to set as default search parameters
 * addFavourite _DISHNAME_ puts a dish in a user's favourite list
 * getList returns a list of ingredients needed to make various dishes in user's favourites
+* Preferences displays the current user's preferences
+* Favourites displays the current user's favourite dishes
+* View Dishes displays a random list of dishes in the Recipe Book